About The Seven Sisters and the Geirangerfjorden Waterfalls

 It was a tall but light-flowing 200m waterfall during our visit, but from looking at the map, it appeared to have a trail that left the Eagle’s Road towards a profile view of the falls overlooking the scenic fjord.

-Julie and I had completely forgotten about this possibility when the cruise was over and we’re keen to come back to try it on our next trip here…
+Julie and I had completely forgotten about this possibility when the cruise was over and we had been really looking forward to doing that trail when we returned to Norway 14 years later.

 Experiencing the Geirangerfjorden Cruise – Bringefossen or Gomsdalsfossen